hajdam/guipopup-netbeans-plugin/README.md

 Java Development Kit (JDK) version 8 or later is required to build this project.

-Gradle 4.x is needed to build this project.
+Currently Gradle version 4.x is needed to build this project.

+Use:
+gradle wrapper --gradle-version 4.10
+./gradlew build nbm

 License
 -------